Learn to Hunt

 A General NPDES Permit covers multiple facilities within a specific category.
 General permits can be cost-effective, as a large number of facilities can be covered under a single permit.
 A general permit may be written to cover categories of point sources having common elements.

 The process for developing and issuing General NPDES Permits is similar to the process for individual permits.
 However, there are differences in the order of events.
-DNR first identifies the need for a general permit by collecting data demonstrating that a group of dischargers has similarities that warrant a general permit.
-In deciding whether to develop a general permit, IDNR will consider the following:
+The Iowa DNR first identifies the need for a general permit by collecting data demonstrating that a group of dischargers has similarities that warrant a general permit.
+In deciding whether to develop a general permit, the Iowa DNR will consider the following:

-After a general permit has been issued, facilities may either submit a Notice of Intent (NOI) to DNR for coverage under the permit (General Permits No. 1, 2, 3, 4, and 5), or a facility may automatically be covered by the general permit (General Permits No. 6 and 7).
-Upon receipt of an NOI, DNR may either request additional information from the facility, notify the facility that it is covered by the general permit, or require the facility to apply for an individual permit.
+After a general permit has been issued, facilities may either submit a paper or electronic Notice of Intent (NOI) to the Iowa DNR for coverage under the permit (General Permits No. 1, 2, 3, 4, 5, 8 and 9), or a facility may automatically be covered by the general permit (General Permits No. 6, 7, 8 and 9).
+Upon receipt of an NOI, the Iowa DNR may either request additional information from the facility, notify the facility that it is covered by the general permit, or require the facility to apply for an individual permit.